saf1Hckr/Capstone-Project-iOS/README.md

 ### Description

 A spiritual productivity app that allows users to count and track their daily duas (supplications), set goals, and build habits around consistent recitation.
 Users can select from a list of common duas or add their own custom ones.
+Users can select from a list of common duas or add their own custom ones.
+The app keeps a history of recitations and allows for reminders and streak tracking.

 ### App Evaluation

-[Evaluation of your app across the following attributes]
 - **Category:** Lifestyle
 - **Mobile:** Mobile is essential for quick and convenient access, especially for on-the-go use during daily prayers or commutes.
 Push notifications help remind users to complete their daily goals, and widgets can show current counts or streaks on the home screen
 - **Story:** Helps Muslims strengthen their spiritual discipline by consistently remembering Allah through supplications.
 Whether someone wants to develop a stronger habit of dhikr (remembrance) or track specific duas after prayer, this app becomes a personalized spiritual assistant.